Saturday, August 15, 2009

 Tuesday, February 10, 2009

-VERDE's, located at 40 Brushfield St, Spitalfields Market.
+Here is a picture taken in front of VERDE's, located at 40 Brushfield St, Spitalfields Market.
 I am not sure whether the orange tree is Jeanette's idea.
 But fans of her works feel familiar with the oranges, although oranges are not the only fruit in the shop.

 Everything is good.
 And I need to continue my work now.
-Begin
+Begin.

 Wednesday, February 4, 2009